 - Enter your temporary password in the Current Password field, and then create a new password and confirm it.
 Be sure to click "Save" when you are done.

 The credentials to access your data are the S3 keys that are assigned to your account.
 To obtain the keys:

 - Log into https://bioarchive-login.igb.illinois.edu with the username and password created in the previous step, or continue from there if you just changed your password.

-- A pop-up box will appear with your S3 Access ID and S3 Secret Key, copy these someplace safe, you will need them to transfer data to and from the archive.
+- A pop-up box will appear with your S3 Access ID and S3 Secret Key.
+Copy them to a safe place as you will need them to access Bioarchive.

 Windows - BlackPearlEonBrowserSetup-5.0.12.msi

 If the system says that the file is corrupted, open a terminal session after you copy the program to your applications.
 Type the following to the terminal.

 sudo xattr -cr BlackPearlEonBrowser.app

 Using Eon Browser

 The Spectralogic User Guide for the Eon Browser is at https://developer.spectralogic.com/wp-content/uploads/2018/11/90990126_C_BlackPearlEonBrowser-UserGuide.pdf.